 And he’s right, too many people give up early whether they’re sending sales emails, or retention emails.

 Our brains tell us that the person we’re working with is no longer interested, they think we are harassing them with too many emails.
 But it’s rarely the case.
 With dunning emails, you can expect a spam rate of well under 0.05%.

+We see card updates come in at every stage of our process, and we’ve had to lengthen our recovery funnels to retain a higher percentage of customers.
 People have long to-do lists, they go on vacation, they require approval to use the company card, they are waiting on a reissued card, they get distracted…and all they often need is a nudge.